social-native/graphql-node-version/README.md

 ## 2. Version recording

-Capturing version information works by decorating mutation nodes and intercepting the mutation inputs and result.
+Capturing version information works by decorating mutation resolvers and intercepting the resolvers inputs and result.

-You will need to provide the decorate with mapping functions or fields for each node.
+You will need to provide mapping functions or fields for each node.
 At a minimum, you need to provide:

 -   `revisionData`
 -   `nodeName`